manoj-v/msan622/homework1/Homework 1.md

 - **Plot 4: Multi-Line Chart.**

-This plot indicates the trend of the EU markets between the years 1991 and 1991.
+This plot indicates the trend of the EU markets between the years 1991 and 1999.
 In order to plot the multiline plot, i type cast the timeseries format data *time* to a numeric column during plotting and created a ggplot object on top of it multiple layers of the `geom_line` are used to get the desired time series representation.

 ![IMAGE](hw1-multiline.png)

-Formatting, in terms of font, text and title sizes have been kept consistent for all the plots and also the color schemes are consistent across the plots.
+Formatting, in terms of font, text and title sizes have been kept consistent for all the plots and also the color schemes have also been maintained.